Ninja-Squad/ninja-squad.github.com/_posts/2018-09-18-gradle-kotlin-dsl-documentation.md

 Will I help, or will I be a burden for the maintainers?

 I contributed because the Gradle team asked me to.
-The first time was after I wrote my migration guide, and then by opening [this epic issue](https://github.com/gradle/gradle/issues/6442), asking for help from contributors, and providing detailed instructions and examples on how to accomplish the task.
+First after I wrote my migration guide, and after when they opened [this epic issue](https://github.com/gradle/gradle/issues/6442), asking for help from contributors, and providing detailed instructions and examples on how to accomplish the task.

 I wish more big open-source projects do that.
 Tagging issues with "ideal-for-contribution" is also nice.